 Okay, so this week we’re just talking about English Riding vs Western Riding!

-I had got used to either really feeling the horse’s movement in bareback or over-relying on grounding myself using my stirrups in English.
+I had got used to either really feeling the horse’s movement in bareback or over-relying on grounding myself using my stirrups in English riding.
 With the bigger saddle between me and the horse and the longer, more relaxed stirrups, I realized that I didn’t know how to sit deep and feel the horse’s movement.

 A simple trick I learned was that I was holding my lower legs too far back.